 This degree will provide educational leaders with the knowledge and analytical skills to analyze all forms of student-learning data (formative and summative, quantitative and qualitative) in order to accurately identify initiatives that will improve their students' success.

 Please see the undergraduate catalog for undergraduate information.

 Admission is limited and will be based on a holistic review of test scores, past academic success, and potential for success in a rigorous doctoral program.
-The following are guidelines for admission to the Ed.D. in Assessment, Learning, and Student Success (although meeting these criteria does not guarantee admission to this selective program of study).
-Applicants are
+The following are guidelines for admission to the Ed.D in Assessment, Learning, and Student Success (although meeting these criteria does not guarantee admission to this selective program of study).

-- expected to have a minimum grade point average (GPA) of 3.00 in undergraduate coursework.
+- Applicants are expected to have a minimum grade point average (GPA) of 3.00 in undergraduate coursework.

-- expected to have a minimum grade point average (GPA) of 3.50 in any graduate coursework previously taken.
+- Students who have taken graduate courses are expected to have a minimum grade point average (GPA) of 3.50 in their graduate coursework.

 Use of Prior Earned Credits

 A master's degree is not required for entry to this program.
 Students with a master's degree in a related field may have up to 15 hours of previous coursework applied after determination that the content of the courses is directly equivalent to existing courses in the curriculum.
 Students entering with an Ed.S. degree in a related field may have up to 30 hours of previous coursework applied after determination that the content of the courses is directly equivalent to existing courses in the curriculum.
 No more than 15 hours at the 6000 (master's) level may be applied to degree requirements.
 All previous course work and requests for substitutions must meet MTSU College of Graduate Studies guidelines and be approved by the Program Admissions Committee.

 All applications materials must be submitted to the College of Graduate Studies.
 NOTE: The program is partnering with local school districts for off-campus cohorts.
 Please contact program office for current procedures pertaining to location and deadlines.